weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

 - Mitigation: Multiple models (Random Forest, Decision Tree, SVM) were compared to assess robustness and reliability.
 Evaluation with cross-validaiton and balanced metrics helps to ensure reliable performance.

 4. Accountability
-- Suppose that model is used in real-world mental health screening, accountability must be clearly assigned.
+- If the model is used in real-world mental health screening, accountability would need to be clearly assigned.
 - Mitigation: Human-in-the-loop validation is recommended as prediction shoudl complement and not replace, professional judgement.

 5. Transparency
-- Black-box models reduce trust and make it hard for stakeholders (researchers, clinicians, participants) to understand why predictions were made.
-Transparency is essential in healthcare-related AI, as stakeholders must justify outcomes to affected individuals
+- Black-box models was not used as it reduce trust and make it hard for stakeholders (researchers, clinicians, participants) to understand why predictions were made.
+Transparency is essential in healthcare-related AI, as outcome must be explainable and justifiable.
-- Mitigation: Interpretable models (Decision Tree), explainability techniques (SHAP/LIME), thorough documentation.
+- Mitigation: Interpretable models (Decision Tree) should be used and thorough documentation should be included to enhance transparency.

 ---

-✅ **Conclusion:**
-By embedding **privacy protection, fairness checks, accuracy validation, accountability frameworks, and transparency tools**, this project ensures **responsible and trustworthy use of AI** in mental health risk prediction.

 ## Source Codes and Datasets
 Upload your model files and dataset into a GitHub repo and add the link here.